Claudius Terentianus

-Claudius Terentianus was an Egyptian enrolled in the Roman army.
+Claudius Terentianus was an Egyptian enrolled in the Roman army sometime before 136 AD.
 He was the author of a number of papyrus-letters, mostly addressed to his father Claudius Tiberianus, a veteran settled in Karanis, Egypt.
 They were found in that village in 1928-29 during excavations conducted by the University of Michigan.
 Specifically, the letters were found in a house identified as C/B167, located near the center of the town, beneath a staircase on the ground floor in a niche.

 Military service

 Claudius Terentianus attempted to get into the Roman Army but, lacking suitable references, failed and enlisted in the lower status and more dangerous classis Alexandriae (Alexandrian fleet) sometime around 110 AD.
 He complained about life in the fleet and never gave up hope of joining the Roman army, subsequently achieving his dream of transferring to a legion.
 He was deployed to Syria, possibly in relation to Trajan's Parthian campaign, and was wounded quelling civic unrest in Alexandria.
 Only around 50% of Roman soldiers survived to retirement.
 He was discharged in 136 AD after a full military career, and likely settled in the village of Karanis.